OperationSpark/portfolio/README.md

 The text between the start and end of the tag, like the HERE in `<a>HERE</a>`, represents what the user will see on the web page as _clickable_.
 In our nav, our anchor links use the text `Home` and `Portfolio`, so that's what will be displayed to the user in the nav bar.
 But links can wrap images or `<div>` tags or other HTML elements, making them _clickable_.

 The first part of the `<a>` tag requires the `href` attribute.  `href` stands for hypertext reference, and this value is the URL or file path to the page or file we want the browser to load when a user _clicks_ on our link.
-The file paths `index.html` and `portfolio.html` are _relative_ paths, that is, they are relative in location to the file in which they occurr, in this case, the `portfolio.html` file.
+The file paths `index.html` and `portfolio.html` are _relative_ paths, that is, they are relative in location to the file in which they occur, in this case, the `portfolio.html` file.
 Paths that include the full hard-drive location or an Internet domain are considered _absolute_ paths, as in, the fully qualified address of the file.

 Here's an example of an absolute URL: